June 18, 2026

 • Honey: Another browser extension that will show you a price history chart, plus, find active coupon codes for further savings.

-Tracking the price history will also confirm whether the original “list” price has been inflated.
-For example, the product might show “was $99.99 –> now $39.99” but the $99.99 MSRP price might be a completely fake one that was never listed before.
+Tracking the price history will let you know if the price is lower than usual and also confirm whether the "list" price has been inflated.
+For example, the product might show “was $99.99, now $39.99” but the $99.99 could be a "manufacturer's suggested retail price" rather than a price typically seen.

 2. Compare prices

-Lastly, once you confirm this is a real sales price, and is the best one, before you tap “buy now,” do one last quality check.
+Lastly, before you tap “buy now,” do one last check.
 Sometimes, low-quality items from unknown brands will post a Prime Day deal to attract more sales.
-But is it worth it — even at the sales price — if it’s going to break or not work as well as you expect?
+But is it worth it — even at the sale price — if it’s going to break or not work well?

 Got questions or comments?
 Send us a note at [email protected]!